-Acknowledgements.
+Acknowledgements

-This research has been shaped through discussion with my supervisor Professor Eunan O'Halpin and with my colleagues in the Contemporary Irish History seminar at Trinity College Dublin, my first debt of gratitude is to them.
-I would like to record my thanks to the librarians and archivists in the National Archives Ireland, especially Tom Quinlan and Mary Markey who gave me access to unlisted early establishment files of the Department of Finance; the staff of the National Library Ireland in both the reading room and the manuscripts room; of Trinity College Library; Séamus Helferty and the staff of the University College Dublin Archives Department; Theresa Moriarity of the Irish Labour History Library and Archive; Barry Lyons, archivist of the Grand Lodge of the Free and Accepted Masons of Ireland; Christine Woodland in the Modern Records Centre of the University of Warwick; the National Archives of the United Kingdom at Kew; the British Library newspaper collection at Colindale; the Bodleian Library at Oxford; the archivist of the Wiltshire and Swindon Records Office and the staff of the Public Records Office Northern Ireland.
+This book and the original Ph.D. thesis on which it is based have been shaped through discussion with my supervisor Professor Eunan O'Halpin and with my colleagues in the Contemporary Irish History seminar at Trinity College Dublin; my first debt of gratitude is to them.
+I would like to record my thanks to the archivists of the National Archives Ireland, especially Tom Quinlan and Mary Markey; the staff of the National Library Ireland in both the reading room and the manuscripts room; of Trinity College Library; Séamus Helferty and the staff of the University College Dublin Archives Department; Theresa Moriarity of the Irish Labour History Archive and Museum; Christine Woodland in the Modern Records Centre at the University of Warwick; the staff at National Archives in London; the British Library; the Bodleian Library at Oxford; the Wiltshire and Swindon Record Office and the Public Record Office Northern Ireland.
 I would also wish to thank Mr James McGuire for facilitating access to the database under preparation for the Royal Irish Academy Dictionary of Irish Biography.

-Sources in private collections for which I record my thanks for access are; to the records of the Civil Service Clerical Association held by the Civil and Public Services Union, Adelaide Road, Dublin 2, made accessible by Mary Murphy; the records of the Institute of professional Civil Servants (Ireland) in IMPACT Union,

-Nerney's Court, Dublin 1, made accessible by Shay Cody; the records of the Customs and Excise Federation held by the Public Services Executive Union, Merrion Square, Dublin 2 and the memoir of Michael Gallagher in the hands of his son Fr Colm Gallagher, Arklow, Co.
+For granting access to sources in private collections I record my thanks to Mary Murphy for the records of the Civil Service Clerical Association held by the Civil and Public Services Union; to Shay Cody for the records of the Institution of Professional Civil Servants, held by IMPACT Union; to Dan Murphy for the records of the Customs and Excise Federation held by the Public Services Executive Union; and for access to the memoir of Michael Gallagher I thank his son Fr Colm Gallagher, Arklow, Co.
 Wicklow.

-Individuals who have offered critical responses to the work and to whom I offer my thanks are Professor David Fitzpatrick of TCD and Dr Deirdre McMahon of Mary Immaculate College, University of Limerick.
-I would like to record my gratitude to Dr Tom Collins, Director of Dundalk Institute of Technology, Peter Fuller, Head of School of Business and my colleagues in the Department of Humanities for their support and encouragement.
+Individuals who have offered critical responses to the work and to whom I offer my thanks are Professor Michael Laffan, Professor W.E.
+Vaughan, Professor David Fitzpatrick, Dr Deirdre McMahon and Dr Daithí Ó'Corráin.

+I would like to record my gratitude to the management of Dundalk Institute of Technology and especially to all my colleagues in the Department of Humanities for their support and encouragement.
+My thanks also the editorial staff at Manchester University Press for their guidance in seeing the book to print.

+Acknowledgements

 This research was funded by an Irish Research Council for the Humanities and Social Sciences (IRCHSS) Senior Research Scholarship.
-I would like to record my thanks to the IRCHSS and to the panel of assessors for the award, without which, the research would not have been possible.
+I would like to record my thanks to the IRCHSS for the award without which the research would not have been possible.